anniegiang/izone-private-mail-archive/README.md

 2. Open `userSettings.js` and fill in your info
 3. `npm install`
 4. `npm run start` (run this when you want to get the latest mail)

+All mails are saved as a static `html` file in the output folder specified in `userSettings.js`.
+Each mail can be viewable in the browser.

+After mails are fetched from PM's server and saved as  `html` files, there are two ways to view mail:

-5. View all your mails by opening `index.html` (this file should open in your default browser)
+1. View all your mails at once by opening `index.html` in the browser.
+Don't use any live server clients to open it.

+2. Open mails individually from the output folder.

+***Don't modify the file names, as the script uses them to save mails efficiently, and to know if your inbox is updated or not.***

 #### Folder structure
 `index.html` => A list of all your mails after fetching and saving your mails  (viewable in the browser)
 <br />
-`out/memberKoreanName/` => individual HTML mails
+`out/memberKoreanName/` => individual `html` mail files
 <br />
 `out/memberKoreanName/images` => individual images live here

-***Don't modify the file names, as the script uses them to save mails efficiently, and to know if your inbox is updated or not.***